Kryckan/IAPD_XML_to_CSV_Converter/README.md

 # IAPD XML to CSV Converter

-This script is designed to convert XML files containing Investment Adviser Public Disclosure (IAPD) data into a CSV format.
+This script is designed to convert XML files containing Investment Adviser Public Disclosure (IAPD) / [Registered Investment Adviser Representatives](https://adviserinfo.sec.gov/compilation) data into a CSV format.
 The XML files follow a specific structure as described in the attached document.

 ## Features